h1g0/ritter_schwertlilie/README.md

 # Ritter-Schwertlilie

-Vertical shooter game written in Rust.
+Vertical shooter game written in Rust by using Piston.